SysBioChalmers/Human-GEM-guide/mkdocs/docs/gem_extraction.md

 !!! warning
 	This algorithm will take a while to run (30 min to 1 hr).
 It is therefore recommended that this is run on a compute cluster, especially when repeating for many different GEMs.

-!!! warning
-	Unfortunately, there is currently a bug in how RAVEN processes the optimization parameters passed by the `params` and `paramsFT` arguments when using the Gurobi solver.
-Therefore, optimization parameters (such as time limit) need to be changed manually within the RAVEN `optimizeProb` function.

 !!! note
 	In this example, we called `getINITModel2` with one output, `liverGEM`.
-Use `help getINITModel2` to see a description of the other optional outputs.
+Use `help getINITModel2` to see a description of the additional optional outputs.

 Once the optimization is complete, we can take a look at the extracted GEM.